 - Imagine yourself succeeding.
 For example, if you need to give a speech, imagine yourself doing really well and getting applause from the audience.

 - Identify and address your fears.
-For example, if you’re worried about some obstacle, figure out exactly how you can deal with it if you do end up encountering it.
+For example, if you’re afraid of some potential obstacle, figure out exactly how you can deal with it if you do end up encountering it.

 - Get encouragement from others.
 For example, ask a mentor to provide you with reassuring feedback during rehearsal.